janlesterdg/data-adventurers/README.md

 # data-adventurers
-Data Adventurers is the name of our organization and we have to create a system that allows the admin and client to interact with the website.
+Our finals project in Web Systems and Technologies Lab is to create a system for school organization (Data Adventurers) that allows users to do the following:

-The modules are:

 super admin (organization advisers)